AlexandreGazagnes/beta_backtrader/README.md

 ##  FOLDERS
 * _ beta_backtrader : contain core code, scripts and libraires, FEEL FREE TO READ NOT TO CHANGE
-* data datafiles : (ohlc format) to use from back trading instances
+* data : datafiles in ohlc format to use from back trading instances
 * docs : full documentation
 * examples : non exhaustive of list of examples and tutorials
 * graphs : web browser graphics results from back trading instances